syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ## Create your first Gantt in JavaScript

-### Control Structure

-Gantt chart is used to edit and visualize project schedule, and also to track progress of a task.
-The following screenshot illustrates the elements that constitute a **Gantt** chart.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img1.png" Caption="Gantt chart"%}

-* **Toolbar** – It is a collection of toolbar buttons to add, edit, or delete a task.
-You can indent or outdent a task, using their respective buttons.
-Following screenshot illustrates the function of each toolbar button,

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img2.png" Caption="Toolbar of Gantt chart"%}

-* **Search Textbox** – It is used to search tasks that contain a search string.

-* **Resource Names** – It displays the names of the resources assigned to a task.

-* **Task bar** – It is a graphical representation of the duration of task.

-* **Task Progress** – It displays the percentage of the task completed.

-* **Header** – It represents time-scale based on which a task bar is drawn.

-* **Tree Grid** – It displays the tasks and its sub tasks in a hierarchical table.

-* **Task Relationship** – It determines when to start or finish a task.

-* **Interactive Editing** – You can edit the duration of a task, by simply dragging or resizing the task bar.
-Following screenshot illustrates how this works.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img3.png" Caption="Customization of Gantt "%}

 ### Create your Gantt chart

 In this tutorial, you can learn how to create a simple Gantt chart, add tasks or subtasks, and set relationship between tasks during the design phase of a software project.
 The following screenshot displays the desired output after completing this tutorial,